MicrosoftDocs/biztalk-docs/technical-reference/msbts-sendport-sttotime-property-wmi.md

 This property is read-write.

-For more information about the format of the datetime value, see the Platform SDK: Windows Management Instrumentation documentation at https://go.microsoft.com/fwlink/?LinkID=24855.
+For more information about the format of the datetime value, see the Platform SDK: Windows Management Instrumentation documentation [here](/windows/win32/wmisdk/wmi-start-page).

 ## Requirements